reanbrenda/youtubeSearch/README.md

 - Access multiple playlists simultaneously.

 ### Persistence and Synchronization
-- Changes to playlists are automatically saved and synchronized across all users.
+- Changes to playlists are automatically saved and synchronized across all tabs.
 - Playlists are also cached locally using Local Storage for offline access.

 ---